ziirish/burp-ui/docs/installation.rst

 You can setup various parameters in the `burpui.cfg`_ file.
 This file can be specified with the ``-c`` flag or should be present in ``/etc/burp/burpui.cfg``.
-By default `Burp-UI`_ ships with a default file located in ``$BURPUIDIR/../share/burpui/etc/burpui.sample.cfg``.
+By default `Burp-UI`_ ships with a sample file located in ``$BURPUIDIR/../share/burpui/etc/burpui.sample.cfg``.

 Then you can run ``burp-ui``: ``burp-ui``